 The Chemistry and Biochemistry Department offers various opportunities for students to directly apply lessons and skills developed within their classrooms into a hands-on learning experience while gaining valuable work experience.
 Developing titration skills…creating pH balance among acids…studying fluorescence within an organism…changing physical properties of matter…these are just a FEW examples of the type of work you could do as a student employee!
 Whether assisting faculty with laboratory set-up, guiding students through lab activities, or utilizing editing skills to help perfect a publication, students have many opportunities to experience a work setting that will promote usage and development of their current skills set.
-Consider applying for a position if you're looking to take your learning to the next level!
+Consider applying for a position if you are looking to take your learning to the next level!

 Due to the COVID-19 outbreak, the Chemistry and Biochemistry Department is working hard to restructure the different student employment opportunities.
 While we still aim to offer high-quality positions that allow students to learn through working and develop extensive skills through hands-on activities and responsibilities, we are also keeping the safety and well-being of every student as our primary focus.
 Students can expect the following changes to be implemented:

 - Higher number of "remote work only" positions ('Remote work' requires students to complete their work off-campus or outside of the classroom/lab setting.
 Faculty members will have further information on their individual needs for TA/Lab Assistant/Grader positions within their courses.)

 - Reduction in the number of "in-person" positions ("In-person" positions require student to be physically present within the classroom/lab setting.
 Faculty members will have further information on their individual needs for TA/Lab Assistant/grader positions within their courses.)